All Episodes

 Rice prices were already 69% higher than in 1939 due to wartime inflation and population growth.

-And if you have increased wealth without a free market in goods, labor, land, capital, and services, then you have a whole bunch of kids who you're gonna have some really talented kids, some kids not so talented, but because there's not a raw meritocracy, which only the free market allows, you have a bunch of kids that aren't able to make a bunch of money.
+And if you have increased wealth without a free market in goods, labor, land, capital, and services, then you have a whole bunch of kids who you're going to have some really talented kids, some kids not so talented, but because there's not a raw meritocracy, which only the free market allows, you have a bunch of kids that aren't able to make a bunch of money.

 And what happens, of course, is you increase your wealth, but at the same time, you increase the mouths to feed without any continuing increase in productivity because the free market is not allowed to function.